steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/anonymous-branches.md

 Git considers any commit that's not part of a branch to be garbage, and so will garbage collect those commits at some point.
 Git is very branch-centric.

 `jj` does not think about the world this way.
+It keeps track of the head of every branch — whether or not a bookmark names it — as part of the visible state of our repository.
+So an anonymous branch is in no danger of being collected: as long as a commit shows up in our log, `jj` holds onto it, no bookmark required.
+A commit only becomes a candidate for garbage collection once we hide it, by abandoning it or rewriting it — and even then the operation log keeps it around for a while, as we'll see [later](../fixing-problems/the-operation-log.md).
+This is the reverse of Git's default: there, a commit stays alive because a branch points at it, and here, a commit stays alive because we can still see it.

 Consider the diagram above: we didn't name any of these branches, yet the diagram still made sense.
 There's not really an inherent need to name our branches, just like there isn't an inherent need to describe our changes.
 That said, it would be nice to know how to refer to different branches, even if they're not named.

 Let's see how this works.